Host inventory | EPM-UL

 To view more information about a host:

-1. On the Hosts > Host Inventory page, select a server, and then at the far right, click the ellipsis menu icon and then select View Host Details.
+1. On the Hosts > Host Inventory page, select a server, and then at the far right, click Actions menu and then select View Host Details.
 At the top, general host details are displayed, including:

 • Discovered